vmarcilio-silva/data_on_biodiversity_humanwellbeing_agriculturalproduction_SC__brazil/README.md

 Compiled by: Vinicius Marcilio-Silva
 Note: Please refer to the above manuscript for further details.

-Data in the CSV file " XXXX " are organized with one row per municipality.
+Data in the file "Data_Marcilio-Silva_et_al_2025_AVS.csv" are organized with one row per municipality.
 Each column is described bellow ([column name]: description):
 [Municipality]: Name of the municipality (IBGE)
 [Number_of_vegetation_plots]: Number of vegetation plots in the municipality
 [Vegetation_area_KM2]: Area of vegetation, in Km^2 (IBGE)